Zapper-fi/protocol/docs/Interpretation/event-interpretation/overview.md

 # Overview

+## What is an event?

+For Zap Protocol an event is the result of an onchain transaction.
+Each event is different, but it will usually consists of different parameters such as:
+- Date & time (when?)
+- Action (how?)
+- App & contract (where?)
+- Accounts (who?)
+- Tokens (what?)

+Brought together, the combination of these parameters will create a clear summary of the transaction, which most importantly will be **human readable**.
+It could look something like:

+**On June 21st,2024,** [when] **zfreddyy.eth** [who] **bought** [how] **a Zapper NFT** [what] **on OpenSea** [where].

+All of this information about each transaction is available through onchain explorers, but is almost unreadable to a common user, which makes having a clear picture of an onchain event really difficult.
+This is why Event Interpreters are needed.

+EIs transform the complicated into the simple.
+EIs turn the unreadable into the understandable.

 ## What is an Event Interpreter (EI)

 Event Interpreters are used on onchain transactions to translate them into a human-readable output.